liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

-Extending `BaseListScreenletView` with `GuestbookModel`, `GuestbookAdapter.GuestbookViewHolder`, and `GuestbookAdapter` as type arguments lets you override the `createListAdapter` method to return a `GuestbookAdapter` instance.
+Extending `BaseListScreenletView` with `GuestbookModel`, `GuestbookAdapter.GuestbookViewHolder`, and `GuestbookAdapter` as type arguments lets you override the `createListAdapter` method to instantiate and return a `GuestbookAdapter` instance.
 You also override the `getItemLayoutId` method to return the ID of the row layout you defined earlier (`guestbook_row`).

 Now you're ready to create your View's main layout.